letsencrypt/cp-cps/CPS.md

 Certificates do not assert any specific relationship between Subscribers and registrants of domain names contained in certificates.

 Regarding Internationalized Domain Names, ISRG will have no objection so long as the domain is resolvable via DNS.
-It is the CA’s position that homoglyph spoofing should be dealt with by registrars, and Web browsers should have sensible policies for when to display the punycode versions of names.
+It is the CA's position that homoglyph spoofing should be dealt with by registrars, and Web browsers should have sensible policies for when to display the punycode versions of names.

 ### 3.1.5 Uniqueness of names